The Washington Teaching and Certification Resource

 How to Become a Teacher in Washington

-There are three different types of Washington teacher certification options for individuals interested in becoming a teacher in the state of Washington.
+There are three different types of Washington educator certification options for individuals interested in becoming a certified teacher in Washington state.
 The first is a Residency Certificate, which is typically issued as the initial license for new teachers or teachers from out-of-state who relocate to Washington.
 A Residency Certificate is valid while the teacher successfully completes two years of teaching in Washington, and it may then be reissued for a time period of five years.

 - I want to be a teacher in Washington, but don’t have a degree: Earn an Education Degree